Pool (Series) 2 Beginner Decks

 In a way, your arrival in Series 2 is your first step towards competing in Marvel Snap, as you will be able to build highly synergistic decks or start being able to go for more precise counter-strategies.
 Several long awaited haymakers exist in Series 2, such as the likes of Swarm in a Discard deck, Bucky Barnes in a Destroy build or Agent 13 in the Devil Dinosaur archetype.
 It seems that regardless of your favourite decks and archetypes, there is likely an auto-include for you here.

-However, the true value of Series 2 in my opinion is the new archetypes it enables for players – with Sandman, Killmonger, Shang-Chi or Hobgoblin, you will be collect some solid disruption or reactive cards, allowing you to shift from the proactive strategies you were kind of forced to play until now.
+However, the true value of Series 2 in my opinion is the new archetypes it enables for players – with Sandman, Killmonger, Shang-Chi or Hobgoblin, you will collect some solid disruption or reactive cards, allowing you to shift from the proactive strategies you were kind of forced to play until now.
 The land of control or defensive decks should open with Series 2, and offer many more play pattern than the ones available with just Series 1, and is just a taste of the complexity that can await going forward.

 In this article, I’d like to highlight different decks you can build while not playing any Series 3 cards.
 You probably spotted some of these decks in our Tier List, in the Budget Tier, as I believe those are competitive decks, although limited because of your collection level.
 These builds definitely have the potential to get to the Infinite rank while pushing various play styles.